rabestro/rabestro.github.io/prompts/2023-08-29-text-and-typography.md

 You can use the mark tag to highlight text.
 {: .mark}

+You can use the mark tag to highlight{:.mark} text.

 ## Heading 2

 > A well-known quote, contained in a blockquote element.
+> Someone famous in Source Title

+> A well-known quote, contained in a blockquote element.
+{: .blockquote}
 > Someone famous in Source Title
 {: .blockquote-footer}